InnoDB tables are described under the

 AUTO_INCREMENTcolumn but never stored (that is, a value that was generated during an old transaction that was rolled back).

 AUTO_INCREMENTinteger column runs out of values, a subsequent

 INSERToperation returns a duplicate-key error.
-This is general MySQL behavior, similar to how
+This is general MySQL behavior.

 DELETE FROMdoes not regenerate the table but instead deletes all rows, one by one.